"From the playing field to the battlefield"

 OUR STAFF INCLUDES

 Founder Emeritus - Jordan Thompson: As a graduate of The University of Alabama, a school known for its NCAA National Championships, sports are nothing new to Jordan.
 As an Infantry Executive Officer and prior Heavy Weapons Platoon Leader in the Army National Guard, he also understands how much care-packages are appreciated.
-Jordan holds a law degree from Samford University's Cumberland School of Law and began working as a Client Associate for Merrill Lynch in October 2017.
-While still in the Army National Guard, he plans to make the switch from Infantry to JAG, with his ultimate goal being to work in politics as an advocate for veterans affairs on local, state and federal levels.
+Jordan holds a law degree from Samford University's Cumberland School of Law and began working in finance in October 2017.
+While still in the Army National Guard, he plans to one day make the switch from Infantry to JAG, with his ultimate goal being to work in politics as an advocate for veterans affairs on local, state and federal levels.

 Treasurer - Josh Pagonis: Josh is a graduate of Baylor University.
 Throughout his life, Josh has been active in athletics, both competitively and for recreation.
 Now as an Infantry Officer in the National Guard, Josh serves as a Stryker Infantry Platoon Leader.
 Conversely, he works in the civilian sector as a Business Development Director for veteran owned businesses.
 Josh plans on staying within combat arms service in the military, attaining his MBA/JD and continuing his entrepreneurial pursuits.
 His focus is hiring veterans in order to show the civilian sector what our service members offer with their leadership attributes, military mindset and training.